Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/README.md

 ## 🧰 Prerequisites

-- GitHub account
+- GitHub account with a GitHub Copilot subscription
-- Visual Studio Code with [GitHub Copilot Chat](https://github.com/features/copilot)
+- Visual Studio Code with [GitHub Copilot](https://github.com/features/copilot)
 - Basic understanding of Python

+> [!NOTE]
+> If you don't yet have a GitHub Copilot subscription, you can use GitHub Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup) and get a monthly limit of completions and chat interactions

 ---